jacehalvorson/nfl_stats_prototype/README.md

 ## Instructions
 This application requires Python version 3.0 or later along with the **customtkinter** extension.
-The extensions can be downloaded with the following commands:
+The extension can be downloaded with the following command:

-### Linux/MacOS
+> Linux/MacOS
 ```
 pip install customtkinter
 ```

-### Windows
+> Windows
 ```
 pip3 install customtkinter
 ```